Table of Contents

-With so many experiences packed into our trip, it’s hard to believe we were gone for only two weeks and not two months.
+With so many experiences packed into our trip to Japan, it’s hard to believe we were gone for only two weeks and not two months.
 We traveled through bustling metropoles, dense forests, mountain towns, and natural canyons.
 Our busiest days, we were in four locations before dusk!
-Japan was as immersive as any country I have ever seen — and such extensive travel was only financially feasible thanks to the JR Pass.
+Japan was as immersive as any country I have ever seen — and such extensive travel was only financially feasible thanks to the the JR Pass.

 When you’re traveling as extensively as we did, the JR Pass is an incredible deal for the money.
 But it all depends on where you’re going, and what distances you’ll cover.